 The worship ministry places high value in practice attendance.
 In order for the team to succeed and perform at optimum level, attendance is a priority.
 Without regular attendance the team suffers

-Absences must be communicated in advance to the Worship Team Leader or respective Team Lead.
+Absences must be communicated in advance to the Worship Team Leader or Person who will lead worship that week.

 Attendance includes practicing for, and participating in, the event(s) on the scheduled day(s) and for the scheduled duration.
 The duration of these events is important.

 As with any skill, practice is essential.
 Worship Team members are expected to spend the necessary time outside of the formal practice sessions to ensure they are prepared and able to give their best during formal practice and events.

 No unpracticed songs on Thursday unless it is a solo.